hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 There are two categories of objects - some that are created by `setup_objects()` regardless of arguments passed, and some that are only created when the tests request them.
 The objects created under [Universal Objects](#universal-objects) are created automatically when `setup_objects()` is run, regardless of arguments.
 To create the other set of objects, pass the names of the object groups (ie "users") to the `setup()` function as a list of strings.

 The key setup does not have a cloudscheduler cli setup, and as such is done via the [Openstack CLI](#openstack-cli).
-Objects should be created using the cloudscheduler cli if possible, but those that cannot be can be created using other processes.
-A command-line tool is preferable to a browser-based tool controlled by Selenium.
+Objects should be created using the cloudscheduler cli if possible, but those that cannot be can be created using other processes, keeping in mind that a command-line tool is preferable to a browser-based tool controlled by Selenium.

 There is one additional group created as part of the universal setup that is not specified below and has no output in the setup scripts.
 It is not to be edited in any way during the tests, and any user used to run tests (currently `{user}-wiu1` and `{user}-wiu2`) should be in it.
 The real user account (ie `{user}`) is also added to this group when it is created, to allow this user to make the test objects within this group.
 The group is called `{user}-wig0`.
 All clouds, aliases, and any other objects requiring a group are and should be created under this group, with a few rare exceptions (for example, if a group test requires a group to have a cloud in it).
 It is saved as `gvar['base_group']`.
 It is the first item created as part of the setup, and the last item deleted, and should remain so.
 Many functions have an optional `group` argument that is invoked to prevent cloud tests from failing, and, if needed, this is the group that should be passed.